lgonzalezrouco/pti/p2_servlets/README.md

 Troubleshooting: Sometimes you get a java.lang.ClassNotFoundException: mypackage.MyServlet because Tomcat wasn't properly restarted.
 Ensure that Tomcat really stopped before starting it again (stop it again and do a ps -aux | grep tomcat) and kill the process otherwise.

-## 2 Lab assignment
+## 2 Lab assignment: Creating your own car rental web page (this time with servlets).

 You have to program a web application that does exactly the same as in session 1 (CGIs) but this time using Tomcat and servlets.
+You will create a simple car rental web page.
+It will consist in two functionalities:

+- Request a new rental: A form to enter a new rental order.
+Input fields will include the car maker, car model, number of days and number of units.
+If all data is correct the total price of the rental will be returned to the user along with the data of the requested rental.

+- Request the list of all rentals: A form asking a password (as only the administrator can see this information) that will return the list of all saved rental orders.

+Both functionalities will consist in a request form plus a response page.
+To make it simple it's recommended that the request forms are static HTML pages and the responses are HTML dynamically generated from the servlets.
+For simplicity, in case of invalid input we will not show the request form again (though you can do it if you want).

+In order to keep the rentals data (to be able to list them) you will need to save the data to the disk.
+A single text file where each line represents a rental will be enough (though not in a real scenario).
+We recommend you using JSON for writing/reading rental orders to disk.
+We have included json-simple-1.1.1.jar (http://www.mkyong.com/java/json-simple-example-read-and-write-json/).

+### 2.1 Install the provided sources
 In order to help you, some files are provided:

-- One index and the two HTML forms
+- An HTML index file: carrental_home.html
+- A rental request HTML form: carrental_form_new.html (it calls CarRentalNew.java)
+- A rentals list request HTML form: carrental_form_list.html (it calls CarRentalList.java)
-- Two servlets (partially programmed)
+- Two servlets (partially programmed): CarRentalNew.java and CarRentalList.java.

-### 2.1 Install the provided sources
+NOTE: It's not compulsory to use these files within the solution (you may, for instance, prefer to generate the forms dynamically from the servlets).

+In order to install the provided files perform the following steps:

 Install git: